imagine5am/pagerank/README.md

 The project uses OpenMP to parallelize the code.

-The 'graphs' folder consists of all the input graphs. 'all-graphs.txt' consists of all the filenames.
-The pagerank of all the files and stored in folder './graphs/results'.
+The 'graphs' folder consists of all the input graphs. './graphs/all-graphs.txt' consists of all the filenames.
+The pagerank of all the files are stored in folder './graphs/results/'.

 To add graphs to be calculate pagerank, add the graph file to 'graphs' folder and add its entry in 'all-graphs.txt'.